KhryptorGraphics/cosmos-reason2/README.md

 <!--TOC-->

 ## News!
-* [December 19, 2025] We have released the Cosmos-Reason2 models and code.
-The 2B and 8B models are now available.
-For more details, please check our blog!
+* [December 19, 2025] We have released the Cosmos-Reason2 models and code for Physical AI common sense and embodied reasoning.
+The 2B and 8B models are now available on Hugging Face.

 ## Model Family
 * [Cosmos-Reason2-2B](https://huggingface.co/nvidia/Cosmos-Reason2-2B)